ameslady/A-Team-Midterm/README.md

   * Prep time count down

 - Admin
-  * Display active orders as individual cards (rather than in a table) and
+  * Display active orders as individual cards (rather than in a table)
   * Drag & drop orders to the completed section

 - Authentication & Security